maxxfrazer/maxxfrazer/README.md

-# Hi, I'm Max - GitHub Profile README
+# Hi, I'm Max

 ## Introduction

 Welcome to my GitHub profile!
-I'm Max and I am a developer advocate at Agora.
+I'm a developer advocate at Agora.
 I am passionate about creating open source tools for developers and love working with Swift.

 <picture>
 <source